darrenjw/scala-smfsb/README.md

 ```scala
 "com.github.darrenjw" %% "scala-smfsb" % "0.9"
 ```
-to your Sbt library dependencies.
+to your `sbt` library dependencies.
 You might also need to add an explicit dependence on `breeze-viz`:
 ```scala
 "org.scalanlp" %% "breeze-viz" % "2.0"
 ```